dylanlee/wnweb/stac-browser/README.md

 - fr: French (Canada, France, Switzerland)
 - it: Italian (Italy, Switzerland)
 - ro: Romanian

+We manage the translations in Crowdin, please see <https://crowdin.com/project/stac-browser/> for details.

 To add your own language, please follow the guide below: [Adding a new langauge](#adding-a-new-language)